 The advantage of working with a performance vision optometrist is that any vision needs in sport can be met:

-1) Addressing a specific deficit (e.g. not able to read a volleyball serve quickly, missing surrounding plays in hockey, difficulty tracking/predicting a ball/puck trajectory, etc.)
+1) Addressing a specific deficit (e.g. not able to read a serve quickly, missing surrounding plays in team sports, difficulty tracking/predicting a ball/puck trajectory, eye fatigue with esports, etc.)

 2) Addressing ocular needs, including dry eye evaluation, contact lenses, laser surgery consultation, and protective eyewear.